subtle-seattle/test_blog2/content/posts/Teneriffe.md

 **The Trailhead Direct Experience**

 We live in the SLU area so the Downtown Stop (at Spring St & 5th Ave) seemed like the best option to board the bus.
 We reached the stop at around 8:20 am and being the only ones there – yes, we were doubting the existence of this bus service AND were almost prepared to be fooled!

-But then, a couple of other hikers showed up and nope, we did not waste our weekend.

 The bus arrived a few minutes over its planned scheduled time at around 8:50 am (no complaints, at all) and was very well maintained, clean, and pretty spacious for hiking gear, backpacks, etc.